aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-comments/_index.md

 {{% alert color="warning" title="Attention" %}}

 * When the `Remove` method (from the [IComment](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/icomment/) interface) is used to delete a comment, the replies to the comment also get deleted.
-* If the `ParentComment` setting results in a circular reference, `PptxEditException` will be thrown.
+* If the `parent_comment` setting results in a circular reference, `PptxEditException` will be thrown.

 {{% /alert %}}